filievski/LOTUS_Search/README.md

 # LOTUS: Linked Open Text Unleashed
 API and web interface of LOTUS, award-winning full-text index to the LOD Laundromat, and the largest available LOD index today.

+LOTUS was developed at VU University Amsterdam, as a collaboration between CLTL and the Knowledge Representation & Reasoning departments.

 ## Documentation

 See http://lotus.lodlaundromat.org/docs for detailed description of the API parameters.